nelinory/WMC7-DishNetwork-Guide/README.md

 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Prerequisites
 - Set up your DISH satellite TV using HDMI to your HDTV.
-Make sure everything is working correctly (the normal way).
+Make sure everything is working correctly (the normal way)
 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Installation